-Govt guidance will be shared with all staff.
+Govt guidance will be shared with all staff in email and poster form.

 STEP - Using simple, clear messaging to explain guidelines using images and clear language, with consideration of groups for which English may not be their first language.

 Simple visual aids are being implemented across the sites including signs and markings.